 Fortune did not smile on these new immigrants as, when they arrived in Rockhampton, they found that the Government was short of funds so they could not be immediately employed on the railway.

-Below is a list of names of the passengers who attended school, infants born on board with the name of their mothers as well as the list of the dead.
 Other records of Cabin passengers and passengers of Water Police Court has been taken from The Morning Bulletin of the day.
 Lists of other passengers have been found in Queensland Land Records.